Motet: J. S. Bach's compositions

-The funeral cantata O Jesu Christ, meins Lebens Licht, BWV 118 (1736–37?) is regarded as a motet.
+The funeral cantata O Jesu Christ, meins Lebens Licht, BWV 118 (1736–37?) is regarded as a motet, though it has independent instrumental parts.
 The motet Sei Lob und Preis mit Ehren, BWV 231 is an arrangement of a movement from Bach's Cantata 28, and the authenticity of the arrangement is not certain.
 For a few more motets, such as Ich lasse dich nicht, BWV Anh 159, Bach's authorship is debated.